 Other Factors to Consider

 When deciding if a metal roof is right for your home, there are a few other factors to consider, outside of the pros and cons of metal roofs.

 Environment — One of the biggest factors is the environmental conditions and typical weather patterns your area experiences.
 Is there frequent hail?
 Are you prone to high-speed winds?
 What about heavy snowfall amounts?
 All of these factors play a big part into choosing the type of metal roof best suited for your home.
 The environment you live in can help determine the gauge, color/finish, and panel profile best suited for you.
 You should talk to a Product Specialist about your project and the area you live in for expert advice on choosing the right metal roof.

 Installation — Ensuring your metal roof is installed correctly directly affects how well it will perform and how long it will last.
 Are you DIY installing your roof?
 Or hiring a contractor?
 Has that contractor ever worked with metal panels before?
 If you choose to install the roof yourself, an exposed fastener system, like Corrugated panels, will likely be easier to work with.
 If you choose to hire a contractor, you should always research, get quotes, and make sure to confirm they’ve worked with this type of material before hiring them.

 Accessibility — Metal roofs are low maintenance, however, if you ever need to get on your roof it is going to be very difficult.
 Metal panels can be slippery and dangerous to move around on.
 If you ever need to remove debris or give your roof a light cleaning, you’ll need to be extra cautious.

 Ready to take the next step towards purchasing a new metal roof?
-Get in touch with our team of Product Specialists today.
+Get in touch with our team of Product Specialists today to learn even more about the Pros and Cons of Metal Roofs.
 We’ll help you choose the best roof for your home.
 Need some roofing inspiration?
 Check out our blog on Residential Metal Roofs for even more advice.